jakeloggins/Clod-sketch-library/README.md

 #### Identifcation Variables

-Within `namepins.h`, the following variables are created from device object:
+Within `namepins.h`, the following variables are created from the device object:

 * `String thisDeviceName` - User customized device name.